Reactions

 - Like — For posts you enjoyed.
 Saved to your Likes page after loved posts.

 - Dislike — For posts that weren't useful.
-Helps Scour learn what topics not to suggest as interests.
+Reduces prominence of that source and helps Scour learn what topics not to suggest as interests.

 Clicking a reaction again removes it.
 You can change reactions at any time.